Grinder pump: Maintenance

-Homeowners are not usually limited by what they can or can not pour down their drains because their home has a grinder pump.
-Feminine hygiene products, diapers, kitty litter, paint, oil (both motor oil and cooking oils), etc. should not be flushed or poured down any drain, whether the home is connected to a gravity sewer system, septic tank, grinder pump or cesspool.
+Homeowners are never free to dump everything down their drains, even if their home has a grinder pump.
+Feminine hygiene products, diapers, kitty litter, paint, oil (both motor oil and cooking oils), etc. should not be flushed or poured down any drain, regardless of whether the home is connected to a gravity sewer system, septic tank, grinder pump, or cesspool.

 Disposable wipes that are made by cleaning companies for personal use, cleaning toilets, etc. are causing problems in communities around the United States.
 Not only do people clog their household plumbing, they are causing problems with household grinder pumps, lift stations, and sewage treatment plants.
-Some wipe companies say "flush one at a time," some say "not for pump systems," some say "safe for sewers."
-As recommended by Consumer Reports, wipes should be put into a garbage can instead of the toilet.
+Some wipe companies say "flush one at a time", some say "not for pump systems", some claim "safe for sewers", but this advice may be overly optimistic.

+As recommended by Consumer Reports magazine, wipes should always be put into a garbage can instead of the toilet.
 The National Association of Clean Water Agencies has compiled a list of articles and municipal documents regarding wipes.

 In large sewage pump stations, clogging problems are often avoided by installing a chopper pump in the tank.
-A chopper pump is able to handle larger/tougher solids than a residential grinder pump, including hair balls, diapers, sanitary napkins, clothing, etc.
+A chopper pump is able to handle larger/tougher solids than a residential grinder pump, and may be able to process hair balls, diapers, sanitary napkins, clothing, etc.